OVO Energy Women's Tour 2017

 The Women's Tour returns to Derbyshire

-Stage Four of the UCI Women's World Tour event will both start and finishing in Chesterfield and also take in the likes of Wirksworth, Belper, Bolsover and Staveley.
+Stage Four of the UCI Women's World Tour event started and finished in Chesterfield with the route taking in Wirksworth, Belper, Bolsover and Staveley.

 'A real inspiration to women and girls'